How to save Mac battery life

 Modern Macs can run up to 12 hours until the battery needs to be recharged.
 Apps and processes require different amounts of CPU resources, and some of them may drain your battery faster than others.
 For that reason, as you use your Mac, you can expect a decrease in working hours of your battery.

-Here, the Smart Scan feature of CleanMyMac X proves to be useful.
+Here, the Smart Scan feature of CleanMyMac proves to be useful.
 It performs a quick check of your Mac to identify junk files that need to be removed and optimization tasks to be done based on your Mac’s condition.
 For example, freeing up RAM will prevent your machine from running a large number of programs at once.
 Needless to say, it helps you save some battery life.

-- Get CleanMyMac X here.
+- Get CleanMyMac here.

 - Install it following the on-screen instructions and launch it.